carpet cleaning at home

 The Science Behind Carpet Cleaning: Understanding the Processes

 Carpet soils and stains aren’t just dirt.
 They’re complex combinations of particles and substances.
 They bond with carpet fibers, making them tough to eliminate without the right approach.
-Let’s explore the dirty details.
+Focus on what makes up the dirt and stains.
+Use targeted treatments for an impeccable carpet.

 • Dry soils – particles like dust and sand that vacuuming often removes.